 There were the difficulties of writing a descriptive text faced by 16 students of 7th year class of SMP Negeri 1 Tanjung beringin, but most of the students said that they could not use English well.
-One purpose descriptive text is to explain something to readers, but without a proper language, the purpose could not be delivered to the readers.
-It did not mean the writers must stop writing.
+One purpose of a descriptive text is to explain something to readers, but without a proper language, the purpose could not being delivered to the readers.
+But, it did not mean the writers must stop writing.
 Harmer (2007:33) argued that writing focuses on practice of language and act of speaking.
 It means that writing is still needed for those who could not using English language well because by writing someone could practice and improve her/his language ability.
-Teacher's written corrective feedback was needed as a teacher's role to guide students' writing and improve their English language skills.
+So to support it, teacher's written corrective feedback was needed as a teacher's role to guide students' writing and improve their English language skills.

 From the research results, the students showed positive responses to teacher's written corrective feedback.
 All of 16 students thought it was good for the teacher to provide written corrective feedback in their descriptive text.
 The students described that the teacher's written corrective feedback helped them to know what their mistakes were and how their ability was.
-It is in line with the statement "the importance of providing feedback is to make the students know where their weakness and where their strength" (Leki, 2006).
+It is in line with the statement "the importence of providing feedback is to make the students know where their weakness and where their strength" (Leki, 2006).
 Moreover, most of the students felt pleased if their descriptive writing errors were corrected by their teacher.
-They stated that it made them know their scores and made them realize their writing errors so they could fix their next writing tasks.
+They stated that it made them know their scores, and made them realize their writing errors so they could fix their next writing tasks.
 It is supported by Hyland and Hyland (2006) who stated that written corrective feedback is important in writing class to make the students' effort.
 It means that the effort in understanding their writing errors and the corrections provided would result in better writing.
 Some of the students were afraid after receiving teacher's written corrective feedback in their writing errors.
-They said that they were afraid of being scolded by the teacher for their writing errors.
-One student felt upset for the writing errors, but one other felt worried for the writing errors and the last one said felt confidence for his work whether it was wrong or right.
+They told that they were afraid of being scolded by the teacher for their writing errors and the last one said felt confidence for his work whether it was wrong or right.
 Those students had negative feelings after being given written corrective feedback, but even so, they still liked to have their writing corrected.
 They just did not like the mistakes they made.
 This was supported by the statement from one of the students "saya sedih tetapi saya berharap bisa memperbaiki kesalahan saya".